arthchan2003/arthchan2003.github.io/docs/fullbio.md

 ## Personal Mission Statement

-*Apply human language technology and machine learning to improve everyone’s life.*
+*"Advancing human language technology and machine learning to deliver practical, impactful, and measurable improvements in everyday life."*

 ---